ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Some amount of 10-sized instruction blocks and some amount of other 10-sized instruction block mixed.
 Total amount of them should be at least 40 (for example, 10 x NOP, 10 x MUL, 10 x NOP, 10 x MUL fulfills this requirement).

 Add those 3 required items (+ possible textual explanations) to your return template to gain points from this task.

-(clean next)

-Build your modified program like you did in previous introduction tutorial and program it to the target device like you did earlier.

-We expect that you are able to connect to device by the same way that you did in previous task.
-In the place of **setup_cwlite_xmega_aes.py** you should use **setup_cwlite_xmega.py** setup script.
-If you have device already up and running from the previous task, you can simply run **setup_cwlite_xmega.py** and it will setup everything for you.

-In order to be able to capture power traces we must make capture boards clock work faster.
-Navigate to the *Scope settings* tab in the capture software and set *Source* to be **CLKGEN x4 via DCM**.

-The *ADC Freq* should show **29.5 MHz** (which is 4x 7.37 MHz), and the *DCM Locked* checkbox must be checked.
-If the DCM Locked checkbox is NOT checked, try hitting the *Reset ADC DCM* button again.

-Press capture button and you should see the power trace which was captured.
-We can make power trace look nicer by adjusting some settings.

-**HINT:** If there is red light burning on the capture device, it means that failure has happened with ADC and you can not capture anything.
-Run **setup_cwlite_xmega.py** and it should be removing error.

-Under *Gain Setting* set the *Mode* to high.
-Increase the *Gain Setting* to about 25.
-You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
-Under *Trigger Setup* set the *Total Samples* to 500, because we do not need big amount of samples to be taken to inspect power consumption.

-Press capture button again and you should see captured power trace.

 ## C) Breaking AES